gwilku/jscan-docs/jeep/jl.rst

 	- Light Load Inflation Pressure Front / Rear Tire: possible range is **25-80psi**
 	- Max Load Inflation Pressure Front / Rear Tire: for vehicles that have a load sensor (Gladiator, RAM trucks).
 This value is used as the **minimum** pressure when the **vehicle is fully loaded**.
 Set to 10 on JL

 5. Reset the TPMS.
-On most vehicles disconnecting the battery for a few minutes resets the TPMS, hower some newer vehicles have others systems relying on a constant power supply, so instead you can use **!Restart all ecus** option (usually available in Miscellaneous Settings section).
+Use **!Restart all ecus** option:

+	- from the drop-down menu choose Tire Pressure Monitor - Power On Restart
+	- tap GO

 ESS - Engine Start/Stop System